 - Maintain continuous enrollment as a full time student.
 For undergraduates this would be at least 12 hours and for graduate students it would be at least 9.
 (Mini-terms are not included)

-- Sign an Apartment Life Lease Contract
+- Sign a current Lease Contract

 Second Year Students